SteedMonteiro/zeplin-styled-components-extension/README.md

 ```

 ## TODO
-- Add parameter for exporting component styles without wrapping them in `styled.div`.
 - Add parameter for exporting colors with alpha channel using `hexToRgba` function.
 - Add parameter for including breakpoints.
-- Describe in README conventions for colors and typography.
-- Use number for font-weight instead of string (e.g. bold).